goehlemichael/terraform-podcast/README.md

 2) From inside aws -> s3 -> your content bucket

 alternate - using aws cli
-From inside a folder with a single folder for each podcast episode

   Download contents of s3 content bucket to the directory you are in